nn-dmt/swamp_ergo/white-paper.md

 ### [WIP] Utility

-THE RMT token holders can stake their RMT and receive RIGHTS-LP tokens in exchange - by doing so they will be staking into the royalty payout system.
+THE THz token holders can stake their THz and receive RIGHTS-LP tokens in exchange - by doing so they will be staking into the royalty payout system in direct to proportion to the value staked.